 - enjoy with a dollop of hollandaise sauce

 - serve with a soft-boiled egg and use the asparagus spears as soldiers for dipping

 Did you know, asparagus spears are the young shoots of a cultivated lily plant.
 Asparagus contains more folic acid than any other vegetable and is also a source of fibre, potassium and vitamins A and C.

 Read on for our top asparagus recipe choices from our Cookery School.
-For even more asparagus inspiration, browse our recipe section.
+For even more asparagus inspiration, browse our recipes.